What Is A Cleanout In Plumbing

 A cleanout in plumbing is a vital component of a plumbing system that provides access points for maintenance, inspection, and clearing of blockages.
 It is a fitting or access point designed to facilitate easy entry into the pipes and drains, allowing plumbers or maintenance personnel to perform necessary tasks without extensive dismantling or damage to the surrounding areas.

 Cleanouts are strategically located at various points within a plumbing system, such as the main sewer line, branch lines, or near fixtures, to ensure convenient access where blockages or maintenance issues are likely to occur.
-They are typically equipped with removable caps, plugs, or covers that can be easily opened to allow specialized tools or equipment to be inserted for cleaning, inspection, or blockage removal.